-Spaying and Neutering FAQ
+Spaying and Neutering FAQ In Laguna Hills

 At Trinity Pet Hospital, your Laguna Hills veterinarian service, we provide affordable professional spaying and neutering services from a licensed veterinarian to improve your pet’s health over the long-term and reduce overpopulation.
 Before you get started spaying or neutering your pet, you may have some questions about the process.
 Here are some frequently asked questions and answers.

 What is the difference between spaying and neutering?